opctl/opctl/website/docs/reference/cli.md

 ## `opctl ls [DIR_REF]`

-List ops in a directory.
+List ops in a local or remote directory.

 ### Arguments